dotco/Rebuilder/README.md

 follow a specific naming convention and directory structure for autoloading purposes.

+## Pre-requisites ##
+Certain Rebuilder modules may have pre-requisites.

+* PHP 5.3+
+* Composer (it utilizes the autoloader internally)
+* Write access to your public media directory

 ## Existing Modules ##
 The following modules currently exist and are shipped with Rebuilder: